Prodeko/ilmo/docs/error_codes.md

 - WEAKP: password is too weak
 - LOCKD: too many failed login/password reset attempts; try again in 6 hours
-- TAKEN: a different user account is already linked to this profile
 - EMTKN: a different user account is already linked to this email
 - CREDS: bad credentials (incorrect username/password)
 - LOGIN: you're not logged in